 HOW FINANCIALLY FEASIBLE IS IT FOR STUDENTS?

 Most university-run Washington, DC, internship programs charge students thousands of dollars to participate in their programs.
 The Hinckley Institute, however, has created a program where a student’s financial status should not inhibit his or her ability to participate.
-Accordingly, the Hinckley interest guarantees students a nationally-leading MINIMUM scholarship of approximately $850/month to cover living expenses if their internship is unpaid.
+If the student's internship is unpaid, the Hinckley will provide a scholarship of approximately $850/month to cover living expenses.
 In addition, the Hinckley Institute heavily subsidizes housing costs.
-(Total rent cost is $800/month, the HIP covers $400/month and pays for utilities; students pay $400/month).
-Subsidized housing is available at Park Place Apartments for only $400/month.
+(Total rent cost is $850/month, the HIP covers $425/month and pays for utilities; students pay $425/month).
+Subsidized housing is available at Park Place Apartments for only $425/month.
 The apartments are located at 850 Quincy Street, NW, Washington, DC, 20011.
 Four to five students share a two-bedroom, furnished apartment.
-Occasionally, the Hinckley Institute allows non-University of Utah students to stay in the student apartments for $800/month.
-All students are required to put down a non-refundable $100 down payment before they occupy the apartments, which will be applied towards their rent.
+Occasionally, the Hinckley Institute allows non-University of Utah students to stay in the student apartments for $850/month.
+All students are required to pay a $100 cleaning deposit before they occupy the apartments.
+The cleaning deposit will be returned to the student at the end of the semester based on the condition of the apartment.

 Students should understand the costs associated with a DC internship and budget accordingly.
 Access the DC internship calculator to help you budget costs.
 Students are also eligible to apply for the Bill Rishel Loan which offers up to $2,500 a year to undergraduate students.
 The Bill Rishel Loan is low interest and students do not begin paying back the loan until after graduation.